Herbal Medicine with herbalist Frances Watkins

 Herbal medicine can help many of us with hectic schedules when feel low in energy.
 Frequently we experience poor sleep patterns, sometimes waking in the early hours of the morning.
 Over a period of time this can deplete the body’s natural defence mechanisms resulting in fatigue.

-Herbal tinctures and teas are very effective in relieving symptoms of coughs and cold.
-Reducing muscle tension in the chest area and thinning and expelling mucus, the herbal medication will soothe the airways and lungs and support the body by increasing its natural defence mechanisms.
+Herbal tinctures and teas are very effective in relieving symptoms of coughs, colds and flu, an infectious viral illness.
+Reducing muscle tension in the chest area and thinning and expelling mucus, the herbal medication will soothe the airways and lungs and support the body by increasing its natural defence mechanisms in supporting the immune system.

 Digestive Complaints and Irritable Bowel Syndrome